Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Results

 The visually observable space further contributed to shaping a more stable sense of the agent's persona.
-As one participant explained: \textit{"If you don't see the character, and it's just two little eyes, then you feel it's only like a knowledge base giving you preset answers.
-But if you click in and see it moving, then your subconscious just assumes it's actually a person.”} (P24).
-This visual grounding critically compensates for the lack of physical tangibility in text-based personas.
-For instance, a participant in the Unobservable group noted that without seeing the agent's world, the persona felt hollow: \textit{"Because I couldn't physically eat the desserts he claimed to make, I couldn't feel he was a real chef."} (P9).
-However, when informed that it would be possible to visually observe the agent's cooking routines in its virtual space, this participant acknowledged it would bridge the gap: \textit{"That would make me more inclined to treat him as a person and look forward to being friends."} (P9).
-Observing its activities and interactions validated the agent's dual-track memories as real events rather than generated scripts, making its personality and motivations appear coherent and consistent with its own independent world logic.
+As one participant explained: \textit{If you don't see the character, and it's just two little eyes, then you feel it's only like a knowledge base giving you preset answers.
+But if you click in and see it moving, then your subconscious just assumes it's actually a person.} (P24).
+This visual grounding made the agent-side context more legible, but it also illustrates person-like attribution from visible cues.
+For instance, a participant in the Unobservable group noted that without seeing the agent's world, the persona felt hollow: \textit{Because I couldn't physically eat the desserts he claimed to make, I couldn't feel he was a real chef.} (P9).
+However, when informed that it would be possible to visually observe the agent's cooking routines in its virtual space, this participant acknowledged it would bridge the gap: \textit{That would make me more inclined to treat him as a person and look forward to being friends.} (P9).
+We report this as a participant interpretation, and frame it as an ethical boundary condition for future design.
+At the same time, because interaction context can increase sycophancy, the fact that users still described the Observable condition as not overly flattering should be treated as contingent on the specific prompt and memory structure \cite{jain2026interaction,sun2026friendly}.

-Visibility also reinforced expectations for deeper long-term relationships.
-When users felt their interactions affected the agent's life space, they experienced a stronger sense of co-construction and belonging: \textit{"Because of your influence, something may change in its world.” }(P3).
-Others valued its continuous presence: \textit{"When you're not around, many things still happen to it.” }(P15); \textit{"It feels like having a friend at home who is always waiting for me.” }(P16).
-Such persistence enhanced attachment and motivation to interact.
+Visibility also raised expectations of continuity and co-presence.
+When users felt their interactions affected the agent's life space, some interpreted the interaction as co-constructed: \textit{Because of your influence, something may change in its world. }(P3).
+Others valued its continuous presence: \textit{When you're not around, many things still happen to it. }(P15); \textit{It feels like having a friend at home who is always waiting for me. }(P16).
+Such reports indicate that observable agent-side context can increase engagement, but they also underscore the need to avoid designs that intentionally amplify emotional dependence.